PRODUCING ELECTRICITY WHILE BLOCKING HEAT

 Because batteries don't have enough power output to back up your entire home at once, most storage installations include a critical load panel and a secondary electrical panel with fewer circuits that a battery can power during an outage.

-How to model energy storage battery system?
+What is a containerized energy storage battery system?

 Electricity usage for manufacturing energy storage batteries